Platypus apicalis

-Platypus apicalis, known by its common name the New Zealand pinhole boring beetle, is a wood-boring beetle endemic to New Zealand and found throughout the North and South Island in a range of environments.
+Platypus apicalis, known by its common name the New Zealand pinhole boring beetle, is a wood-boring beetle endemic to New Zealand and found throughout the North and South Island in a range of environment.

 Description

 The colour of Platypus apicalis is mainly dark-brown, with yellow basal joint of antennae, metathorax and femora.
 The body is cylindrical in cross section and greatly elongated from front to rear.
 It is less than 2 mmm wide and about 5.8 mm long.
 The mandibles of adults are oriented downward.
 The terminal segment of the antennae is dorso-ventrally flattened and larger than the other antennal segments.
 The mesothoracic wings are modified into a hardened wing case.
 A narrow longitudinal groove is present on the middle of the pronotum.
 The elytra bear parallel longitudinal grooves, are mainly smooth but pubescent at their rear end and sides, and are sloping downward at their posterior end.

 Platypus apicalis exhibits sexual dimorphism.
 The elytrae of males bear tooth like projections at their posterior end.
 The body of females is more pubescent than this of males, lack elytral teeth, and have a more rounded shape.
 Adult males release a strong and distinguishable odor to attract a female upon digging a breeding gallery.
 Females have not been found to release this scent.

 Eggs are round, less than 1 mm in diameter, and have a creamy appearance.
 Young larvae are flat and have fleshy projections on sides.
 In contrast, fully grown larvae are white, cylindrical and legless with yellow coloured heads.
 At this stage the mandibles begin to orient downward and ridges start to appear on the top of the prothorax.